 This dynamic, hands-on program is a true learning laboratory, leveraging the latest insights and best practices to help you and your organization move to the analytics forefront.
 In addition to lectures, case studies, an industry panel, and exercises, you will work throughout the week in small groups on a real-world issue, running data analyses and making recommendations based on your findings.
 You will also discuss specific challenges with faculty and fellow participants as you begin to explore how people analytics can be applied in your organization.

 The theories and applications of People Analytics will be examined as they relate to:

 Professor Cade Massey on who should attend.

-People Analytics: HR Transformation through Data was designed for those who want to build analytics capabilities, improve the quality of talent, and learn better tools for managing and leading organizations.
-In particular, HR professionals, business unit and general managers, and leaders of mid-size to large companies will benefit.
+People Analytics was designed for executives responsible for hiring and managing talent.
+Those who want to build analytics capabilities, improve the quality of talent, and learn better tools for managing and leading organizations will also benefit.
+In particular, the program attracts HR professionals, business unit and general managers, and leaders of mid-size to large companies.

 Fluency in English, written and spoken, is required for participation in Wharton executive education programs unless otherwise indicated.

 To further leverage the value and impact of this program, we encourage companies to send cross-functional teams of executives to Wharton.
 We offer group enrollment benefits to companies sending four or more participants.

 Associate Professor of Management, The Wharton School